Retiring Abroad: Things to Consider When Moving to a Different Country

 7.1 Assessing Safety

 Safety is a primary concern for retirees.
-Research the crime rates in your prospective region and understand its safety measures.
-Consult government travel advisories and local news sources.
+Investigate crime rates in your prospective region and understand its safety measures.
+Be sure to consult local authorities and read government travel advisories.

 7.2 Local Support Systems

-Investigate the availability of local services for expatriates, such as legal assistance, assistance for emergencies, and community safety programs.
+Look into available local services for expatriates, such as legal assistance, emergency services, and community safety programs.

 8. Tax Implications